Here are the answers to all the questions pet owners are asking about Covid-19

-Anyone travelling with you who is at high risk of infection may wish to remain in the car for the time it takes for the consultation and treatment.
+Anyone travelling with you who is at high risk of infection should remain in the car for the time it takes for the consultation and treatment.

 Can my pet transmit Covid-19 to my family or me?

 Covid-19 is mainly spread through droplets produced when an infected person coughs, sneezes, or speaks.
-There is no evidence that pets can transmit the virus.
+There is no evidence that pets can transmit the virus to humans.
 However, it is sensible to use good hygiene precautions when in contact with animals at any time.
-This includes washing your hands thoroughly before and after touching them.
+This includes keeping your pets clean and washing your own hands thoroughly before and after touching them.
 Kissing pets or allowing them to lick your face is not recommended in any circumstances.

 Special care should be taken to maintain good hygiene procedures in children and others who are less capable of self-directed hygiene, particularly those with pre-existing health issues or immune compromise.